jdblack/odoo_docker/README.md

 When you run `docker compose up`, Docker Compose will load the environment variables from the specified file, keeping your configuration tidy and secure.

 Using an `.env` file makes it easy to manage environment-specific settings and ensures your sensitive data isn’t hard-coded into your commands or configuration files.

+> [!TIP]
+> You can change the .env file to quickly change between environments or customers.
+> For example, you can create a `.env.production` file for production deployments.

+> [!TIP]
+> If you use Docker BuildKit, you do not need to specify the `env_file`
+> directive in your `docker-compose.yml` file if the file is named `.env`.

 ## Docker